boorad/mapr_cookbooks/README.md

 1. (optional) Override/Change node-specific attributes (either in Vagrantfile or Chef server)
   1. if disks differ per machine
   1. hostname/fqdn/ip
-1. Configure your servers (or virtual machines) to run chef-client (or chef-solo) and boot them up.
+1. (required) Configure your servers (or virtual machines) to run chef-client (or chef-solo) and boot them up.

 These steps are still manual, but are in the TODO list